Core workflow

 Start with a simple .md, .markdown, or .txt file from a user-selected folder.

-Confirm basic headings, lists, tables, code blocks, Mermaid, math, or images using one small example at a time.
+Open the H1-H6 outline, then confirm basic headings, lists, tables, code blocks, Mermaid, math, or images using one small example at a time.

 If something still fails, send the smallest safe example and avoid private document content unless you intentionally choose to share it.